JanHerca/urantiapedia/output/wikijs/en/article/Emmanuel_Lou/Lao_Shou_Hsing_God_of_Longevity.md

 <img src="/image/article/606/chinese_God2.jpg">
 </figure>

 It was the Taoists in the third century B.C. who had honoured the God of Longevity.
-URANTIA Book readers know how the Taoists and especially Lao-Tse had built his teachings directly upon the concepts of the Salem traditions. ([UB 94:6.3](/en/The_Urantia_Book/94#p6_3))
+URANTIA Book readers know how the Taoists and especially Lao-Tse had built his teachings directly upon the concepts of the Salem traditions. (<a id="a68_226"></a>[UB 94:6.3](/en/The_Urantia_Book/94#p6_3))

 One day flying in the plane to Europe, I was reading an advertisement on WANG computers, when suddenly I understood that I have to pronounce VAN like WANG 王 (say VON) The explanation came slowly after my mind was illuminated.
 WANG means in Chinese “King”.
 “Wang” is understood as a function, a mediator between Heaven and Earth, between God and mankind.
 We have the confirmation in the ideogram: